 Garage Heater Comparison Table

-Use this table to quickly compare our favorite garage heaters.
-Keep scrolling down the page for more info on our review criteria and in-depth reviews on each heater.
+Use this table to quickly compare our top picks.
+Click the + icon to see more info on each model.

 Use our handy electric heater running cost calculator.
 Click here.

 Our Top Pick

 Our best value choice is the Fahrenheat FUH54.
 While it’s among the more expensive of the models, we think that this industrial-type heater is best for chilly garages and offers a long-term solution.